 Here’s how this looks on a Mac in MS Word for Mac:

 And here’s how to get to it in Windows in MS Word as part of Office 365:

 Sections can make working with MS Word a bit painful and, if your document is very long, more prone to crashes.
 If at all possible, do not insert section breaks into your document.
 If there are section breaks and you want to delete them, go into Outline view mode, then in the Paragraph section of the Home tab, click on the paragraph symbol.
 This will display the hidden codes on your screen, and you will clearly see the section breaks.
 Select a break and hit the Delete key to get rid of them.

 Spaces after periods

-There should always be just one space after a period when using proportional fonts.
+This isn’t about MS Word, but I don’t want to miss an opportunity to say this: there should always be just one space after a period when using proportional fonts.
 That old rule about two spaces went away with typewriters and existed because of the non-proportional fonts (such as Courier).
 Seriously, regardless of what anyone tells you, your editor will thank you if you delete those extra spaces!

 Space between paragraphs

 The way to insert spacing between paragraphs or before or after subheads is not to hit the Enter key a few times.
 Instead, edit your style and modify the paragraph setting to add the space there.
 This way it will be applied consistently throughout your document, and if you decide to change it later, it’ll be updated everywhere.